ajkourabi/RGB-Mixer-ASIC/notes/computer_architecture_notes.md

 - Specifies the underlying implementation of the ISA
 - Determines how instructions are actually executed in hardware
 - Can vary between different processors implementing the same ISA

+# Microarchitecture and ISA Design Tradeoffs

+Microarchitecture specifies the underlying implementation for the execution itself, and how the ISA will be implemented.

+There are concrete tradeoffs when picking an ISA and a microarchitecture design:

+## 1. RISC vs. CISC

+### RISC (Reduced Instruction Set Computing)
+- **Pros**:
+  - Simpler hardware
+  - Easier to pipeline
+  - Potentially faster clock speeds
+- **Cons**:
+  - May require more instructions to perform complex tasks

+### CISC (Complex Instruction Set Computing)
+- **Pros**:
+  - Can perform complex operations in a single instruction
+  - Potentially more code-efficient
+- **Cons**:
+  - More complex hardware
+  - Harder to pipeline efficiently

+## 2. Number of Registers

+- More registers → Higher performance
+- But: Can make hardware more complex and increase instruction encoding (e.g. more work for copiler)

+## 3. Specialized vs. General Instructions

+1. Specialized instructions:
+   - Can do a very limited set of things
+   - Better memory utilization and better packing of instructions
+   - But, can make hardware more complex

+2. Generalized instructions:
+   - Can do a lot of things
+   - May not be optimal for specific tasks

+> **Highlight:** This is especially relevant for something like TPUs.
+They will have a more specialized instruction set since the goal is for them to do one specific thing very well, and everything else can be handled by a separate chip.

+## 4. Instruction Level Parallelism

+- Allows for parallel computing
+- Can be harder to code
+- Increases power consumption

+# Systolic Arrays

+## Goals of an accelerator from [here](https://www.youtube.com/watch?v=XkgtANeDrm8)
+1. Simple, regular design
+2. Ability to parallelize
+3. Balance computation and I/O memory bandwidth

+Systolic arrays replace a single element with an array of elements which do specific operations
+> allows you to do a lot of computation from one piece of memory, decreases overall memory needs and bandwidth.

+This architecture is special because you are not necessarily doing thigs linearly (each cell can have a weight to it) and can be multi-dimensional.

+You can also store weights in each cell, and you can update them on the fly within each cell.